inmatura/aws.inmatura.com/docs/jupyterhub-ami/user-mgmt.md

 ![JupyterHub KeyCloak](/assets/img/jupyterhub-ami/keycloak-update-pass.png)

-And after that, the new user will be sent to its Jupyter session.
+And after that, the new user will be automatically sent to it's Jupyter session.

 ## Other user actions